 All in all, WordPress offers a pretty robust media manager.
 It's fairly simple to add…

-With limited bandwidth experiences on mobile phones and tablets becoming more prevalent, performance is more important now then ever.
+With limited bandwidth experiences on mobile phones and tablets becoming more prevalent, performance is more important now than ever.
 One of the easiest ways to speed up your site is to defer the loading of your images until after the rest of your content has loaded.
-BJ Lazy Load does all the heavy lifting for you, and makes the time to first byte of your site much, much faster.
+BJ Lazy Load does all the heavy lifting for you and makes the time to the first byte of your site much, much faster.

 What’s It Do?

 BJ Lazy Load adds in a very simple lazy loading script to your site, so that all images, including featured images, gravatars and inline images in your posts and pages.
 This will take place automatically, meaning that the content of your site will load first, which users will see right away.
 Only after all the content has loaded will the images be loaded in.
 A simple placeholder is inserted in their place before it is loaded so that there are no awkward reflows or jumps after the images have been loading.
 If your post or page is long enough to reach below a user’s scrollbar, then this content will not be loaded until it is scrolled to.

 There is also some support for responsive images and Hi-DiPi Retina images.
 This means that the plugin will automatically size an image to the size of its container, and then serve it up an image that is exactly the right size, so that no bandwidth is wasted.
 And if the device supports retina images, the higher quality images will be loaded in.
 These are both marked as experimental features, but I’ve been having a lot of success with both of them.

 All of the features for the plugin are customizable, so you can pick and choose what content is lazy loaded in, customize the placeholder image, and turn on or off the responsive and retina image options.

 How’s It Work?